aws/amazon-vpc-cni-k8s/README.md

 Valid Values: `hashrandom`, `prng`, `none`

-Specifies weather the SNAT `iptables` rule should randomize the outgoing ports for connections\.
+Specifies whether the SNAT `iptables` rule should randomize the outgoing ports for connections\.
 This should be used when `AWS_VPC_K8S_CNI_EXTERNALSNAT=false`.
 When enabled (`hashrandom`) the `--random` flag will be added to the SNAT `iptables` rule\.
 To use pseudo random number generation rather than hash based (i.e. `--random-fully`) use `prng` for the environment variable.
 For old versions of `iptables` that do not support `--random-fully` this option will fall back to `--random`.